-Dartboard height and distance measurements follow several rules.
-The rules may not seem that important if you’re mounting your dartboard at home.
-However, if your board is going to be used for competitive play, you’ll want to ensure your dartboard is mounted correctly.
+Dartboard height and distance measurements must meet certain requirements.
+These measurements may not seem that important if you’re setting up your dartboard at home.
+However, if your board is to be used for competitive play, you’ll want to ensure your measurements lineup correctly.

-As, if you’re going to play darts at your local pub.
-If you’re not used to playing on a dartboard that’s setup to the correct height and distance, you’ll find it that much more difficult when it comes to playing to competition regulations.
+As, if you frequently play darts at your local darts hall or pub.
+It’s likely that you may not be accustomed to playing on a dartboard that’s setup to the correct height and distance.
+Therefore, you’ll find it that much more difficult when it comes to playing to competition regulations.
 Which will in turn affect your game, considerably!

 So, it’s important to get these measurements right from the get go.